 - Previous C-sections – ↑ risk of uterine rupture / placenta accreta /adhesions

-Thromboembolic disease – previous PE/DVT – high risk in following pregnancy
+- PE / DVT – high risk for further events in following pregnancy

-Diabetes – tight glycaemic control is essential – congenital defects, macrosomia
+- Diabetes – tight glycaemic control is essential – risk of congenital defects / macrosomia

-Epilepsy – some medications are teratogenic – needs neurologist input
+- Epilepsy – some antiepileptics are teratogenic – needs neurology input

-Hypothyroidism – TFT’s need close monitoring – congenital hypothyroidism
+- Hypothyroidism – TFTs need close monitoring – risk of congenital hypothyroidism

-OTC Drugs – make sure to ask patient about these, to ensure nothing is unsafe / teratogenic
+Over the counter drugs – ensure nothing is unsafe / teratogenic

 Inherited genetic conditions – cystic fibrosis